NGC 7026

-NGC 7026 is a planetary nebula located 6000 light-years away, in the constellation of Cygnus.
+NGC 7026, also known as the Cheeseburger Nebula, is a planetary nebula located 6000 light-years away, in the constellation of Cygnus.
 The central star of the planetary nebula has a spectral type of [WO3], indicating a spectrum similar to that of an oxygen-rich Wolf–Rayet star.
 An analysis of Gaia data suggests that it is a binary system.